-Research is scarce in regards to how to punch harder but this article will attempt to piece together the current research and give practical advice to enhance punching forces.
+Research is scarce regarding how to punch harder, but this article will attempt to piece together the current research and give practical advice to enhance punching power.

-For the purpose of this article, when referring to punching harder in the literature, I will be referring to the rear hand punch or the "cross” as this is the punch studied most.
+For this article, when referring to punching harder in the literature, I will be referring to the rear hand punch or the "cross," as this is the punch studied most.

-They also showed less involvement of the arm musculature compared to other levels of boxers (intermediate = 25.94%; novice = 37.99%) and compared to trunk and leg contribution.
+They also showed less involvement of the arm musculature compared to other levels of boxers (advanced = 24.12%; intermediate = 25.94%; novice = 37.99%) and compared to trunk and leg contribution.

 More recent research has investigated the strength and power qualities of elite amateur boxers from the Brazilian National Team .
 As the research above indicated about legs being a primary contributor to punching power, this study observed very high correlations between jumping performance and punching harder.

 Furthermore, upper body propulsive forces in the bench press and bench throw showed very high correlations with punching harder.
-These correlations indicate that 78% of punching harder can potentially be explained by jump performance.
+These correlations indicate that jump performance could potentially explain 78% of punching harder.

-A correlation is an indicator of how 2 different variables interact with each other.
+A correlation indicates how 2 different variables interact with each other.
 If the correlation is 0, then both variables are independent and have no relationship with each other.
-If the correlation is 1, then the 2 variables share a mutual relationship.
+If the correlation is 1, the 2 variables share a mutual relationship.

 Another study investigating the Brazilian National Team found short-term jump squats and half squats performed at optimal power load (load that maximizes peak power) transferred to punching impact force .